jhzsquared/DocNet__CodeData/data/readme.md

 # Datasheet
 ## Motivation
 * This data was collected in support of research on understanding the media landscape during highly controversial topics
-* This data was collected by researchers affiliated with the Army Cyber Insitute at West Point and supported in part by the Office of Naval Research (ONR) under Support Agreement No. USMA 20057.
+* This data was collected by researchers affiliated with the Army Cyber Institute at West Point and supported in part by the Office of Naval Research (ONR) under Support Agreement No. USMA 20057.
 ## Composition
 * This data is composed of the raw news articles with unique identifiers, their associated urls, article text, the domain,